RockLib/RockLib.Logging/docs/LoggerFactory.md

 ## Specifying configuration

 The `LoggerFactory.Configuration` property defines the configuration that `LoggerFactory` uses.
 By default, this property has a value obtained by calling  `RockLib.Configuration.Config.Root.GetCompositeSection("RockLib_Logging", "RockLib.Logging")`.
 Configuration can be changed by calling the `LoggerFactory.SetConfiguration` method.
+The configuration passed to the `SetConfiguration` method must follow the format of the `"RockLib.Logging"` configuration section as described below.

+An easy mistake to make when specifying configuration is to pass in the configuration root when logging is defined in a sub-section.
+In this case, be sure to call `GetSection` on the configuration root, passing in the name of the logging sub-section.

 ## Configuration format